 ETFs and index funds are often a great way to get started investing in a diverse portfolio.
 Some holdings might be riskier to help grow the portfolio, while others might be steadier to help keep the portfolio from suffering serious losses.
 By adding more stocks to a portfolio, for instance, money managers can make the portfolio more aggressive.
 Alternatively, they might scale back risk as an investor by putting more of your funds into bonds.

 Your personal risk tolerance is determined by a few factors.
 Before deciding on a portfolio that’s right for you, it’s important to determine where you fall with respect to each of these categories.

 What are your investing goals?
-If you want to make money quickly—or make a lot of money—you may need to become more comfortable with a higher level of risk.
-That’s because lower risk options, like bonds, index funds, and dividend stocks all embody a slow-and-steady strategy.
+If you want to make money quickly—or make a lot of money—you may need to become more comfortable with making higher-risk investments.
+That’s because lower-risk options, like bonds, index funds, and dividend stocks all embody a slow-and-steady strategy.